7.5 Blobs

 The CSM mirror is near to and slightly tilted with respect to the telescope's focal plane.
 As a result, blobs’ radii systematically increase from the detector’s upper right corner (where they are nearly in focus, with radii less than ~4 pixels) toward the lower left corner (where they have radii of ~13 pixels).
 Figure 7.4 provides a map of blobs on the IR detector, color coded by their strength, where green and red circles highlight the strongest blobs flagged in the bad pixel tables.

 Possible overlaps between known blobs and the IR grism aperture reference positions and the IR dither patterns have been investigated (WFC3 ISR 2017-16).
 Apertures are designed to place the science target on a cosmetically clean area of the IR detector.
 Similarly, dither patterns are designed to mitigate cosmetic defects by rarely (ideally never) placing such targets on known defects.
-As reported in (WFC3 ISR 2017-16), only two potential overlaps were found but no changes were made to the defined apertures or dither patterns because 1) one of the overlaps occurs with a dither/aperture combination that is most commonly used to wide-field surveys/mosaics and 2) the other overlap is ~9 pixels from a blob that has a radius of ~10 pixels i.e. an already conservative distance.
+As reported in (WFC3 ISR 2017-16), only two potential overlaps were found but no changes were made to the defined apertures or dither patterns because 1) one of the overlaps occurs with a dither/aperture combination that is most commonly used for wide-field surveys/mosaics and 2) the other overlap is ~9 pixels from a blob that has a radius of ~10 pixels i.e. an already conservative distance.
 Since blobs accumulate over time, the originally defined apertures and dither patterns are periodically checked to verify that they still accomplish their goals for science observation.

 Figure 7.4: Blobs on the WFC3 IR detector